225-201-Great Vocals

 Writer/Composer: Al Stillman / Robert Allen (1957)

 “Chances are ‘cause I wear that silly grin / the moment you come into view / Chances are you think that I’m in love with you.”
 From its opening moments, at Al Stillman’s piano intro, we are hooked.
-Johnny’s velvet, crystal-clear voice makes its second appearance on our list with this beautiful, extraordinary, romantic, classic love ballad, certainly among the most cherished in the 20th century.
-One music source says his vocal style enables him “to move from the very highest notes to unusually warm lows.”
-We can only agree that we are listening to one of the greatest stylist in Pop / Jazz history…Historically Sublime!
+Johnny’s velvety, crystal-clear voice makes its 2nd appearance on our list with this beautiful, extraordinary, romantic, classic love ballad, certainly among the most cherished in the 20th century.
+One music source says his vocal style enables him,“to move the very highest notes to unusually warm lows.”
+Through the years he built an amazing fan base after his prolific hit records (1957-1970) won international acclaim, by doing TV appearances, concerts and years at starring at Las Vegas, his second home.
+We can only agree that we are listening to one of the greatest stylists in Pop / Jazz history…Historically Sublime!

 213. JIM DANDY (1956)

-Vocalist: LaVern Baker (Backup singers / the Cues)
+Vocalist: LaVern Baker / The Cues backup vocals

 Writer/Composer: Lincoln Chase (1956)

 This song was a true game changer in American music, and it was a defining moment for this outstanding American R&B singer.
-A great example of the combining of R&B / Soul / Rock / Pop, it was nothing short of spectacular in 1956.
-Some argue this was really the first megahit Rock song by a female artist, and her Gospel roots really surfaced here in her amazing delivery.
-Her rough, distinctive, tough-as-nails, commanding delivery is a wonder to behold, setting the stage for numerous black artists that would follow as well as her influence on white audiences and singers…Absolutely Sensational!
+A great example of the combining of R&B, Soul, Rock and Pop, it was nothing short of spectacular in 1956.
+Some argue this was really the first megahit Rock song by a female artist, in retrospect, they would probably win that argument, as her Gospel roots really surfaced here in her stunning, amazing delivery.
+Her commanding, distinctive, tough-as-nails, rough delivery is a wonder to behold, setting the stage for numerous black artists that would follow as well as her influence on white audiences and singers.
+She carved a niche for singer / entertainer with her charismatic, over the top delivery…Absolutely Sensational!

 212. MACK THE KNIFE “The Three Penny Opera” (1959)